You need to obtain a licence from us to run a riding establishment a place where you hire out horses or ponies for riding or riding instruction.

 An application form is available to download from the Documents section on this page.
 We review the cost of the licence annually in April.
 If you think you need a licence and you would like further information or you would like to find out the cost of the licence, please contact us on 0113 395 1603 before applying.

 You can also apply and pay for your licence as well as changing your existing licence online at GOV.UK.
-Links are available in the External links section on this page.

 Will tacit consent apply?